MartinPaulo/ResOsTrainTheTrainer/README.md

 1. [ ] Each learner will need a laptop with wifi access
 1. [ ] Do you need to deal with Chromebooks?
 Crosh Or Chrome Shell might be needed
-1. [ ] Each learner on the course must have an AAF logon.
+1. [ ] Each learner on the course must have an AAF logon
-1. [ ] Each learner must have an allocation on the Research Cloud that they can use.
+1. [ ] Each learner must have an allocation on the Research Cloud that they can use

 On the day for those that have expired trial projects you can:

 1. [ ] get them to pair up with others
 1. [ ] have a special tenancy for the lesson, and then add them to it on the fly.
   This may not a great solution as people in the tenancy will step on each others toes.
-But is has worked for us.
+But is has worked for us
 1. [ ] have someone on hand to extend their trial tenancies on the spot?

 If you are going to stream people, devise and send out a pre-assessment questionnaire.
-We'd love a copy!
+We'd love a copy to add to these notes!

 ## Afterwards...